inetum-orleans/docker-devbox-ddb/docs/features/smartcd.md

-Instead of manually launching the command `$(ddb run activate)` when you are entering a project folder and `$(ddb run deactivate)` when leaving it, you can install [cxreg/smartcd](https://github.com/cxreg/smartcd) or [gfi-centre-ouest/smartcd](https://github.com/gfi-centre-ouest/smartcd) to automate this procedure.
+Instead of manually launching the command `$(ddb run activate)` when you are entering a project folder and `$(ddb run deactivate)` when leaving it, you can install [cxreg/smartcd](https://github.com/cxreg/smartcd) or [gfi-centre-ouest/smartcd](https://github.com/gfi-centre-ouest/smartcd) to automate this process.

 As developers, we are lazy.
-So, we automated the generation of `.bash_enter` and `.bash_leave` files.
+So, we have automated generation of `.bash_enter` and `.bash_leave` files.
-With this feature, you can navigate from one project to another without thinking about updating environment variable as it does it for you.
+With this feature, you can cd from one project to another without thinking about updating environment variable as it does it for you.

-If you do not have any version of SmartCD installed, this feature will be automatically disabled.
+This feature is enabled only if SmartCD is installed.

 SmartCD automation on Windows
 ---